geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-09-23-PowerSyncPro-DirSync-likes-and-dislikes.md

 2. **Performance**

     I am always mindful about performance.
 PowerSyncPro Directory Sync was definitely built with performance in mind.
 We run as many jobs in parallel as possible, unlike tools like Entra Connect Sync which does on job at a time, we will run all the imports at once, and then as soon as the imports are finished to allow a sync job to run then the sync job will kick off.
 The same with the export job, as soon as the syncs for that target directory are done then we will run the export.
 This is what allows PowerSyncPro at a customer to delta sync 14 directories, with 500k users and around 20 million attributes in approximately 1 minute.
 Even doing full imports and syncs run incredibly fast, making PowerSyncPro a very valuable Agile-like tool where you can make configuration changes and check the impact of those changes much more quickly than even the goliaths in this space.

+I would go as far to say that I have never seen any directory synchronisation tool that is as efficient and performant as PowerSyncPro.

 3. **Security**